By Barrie Joplin

-We need a good mix of both IFR and VFR traffic arriving and departing Gatwick for the exam to be a success.
+We need a good mix of both IFR and VFR traffic to make the exam a success.

 A guide for pilots flying for exams can be found here.

 If you're reading this, then there's a good chance that you're interested in flying to support an ATC practical exam in VATSIM UK.
 First of all, thank you for supporting our controllers by providing them with the crucial traffic required to show off their skills and obtain their next rating, it wouldn't be possible without you!
 The purpose of this post is to offer some guidance to you, the pilot, about what to expect when flying around an exam and some of the do's and don'ts of the process.
 Exams in the UK can often be a fairly busy affair, with lots of people all wanting to do a variety of different things.